The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Algorithm Design

-We present three algorithms, in increasing order of sophistication.
-The first uses a single, non-adaptive evaluation and ignores statistical uncertainty.
-The second introduces sequential evaluation and confidence bounds to account for estimation error.
-The third uses local trends in the estimated learning curve to anticipate future improvements.
-Together, these algorithms show how incorporating additional information and structure leads to better-timed and more reliable switching decisions.
-Moreover, as we now design practical algorithms, we re-introduce the distinction between time steps $\mathcal{T}$ and decision epochs $\mathcal{T}_D$---the time steps at which the algorithm evaluates a decision ($\mathcal{T}_D \subseteq \mathcal{T}$).
-We index decision epochs $t\in\mathcal{T}_D$ by $k \in [|\mathcal{T}_D|]$ and write $t_k$ for the actual time step at which epoch $k$ occurs, so that the $k$th evaluation uses the $N_{t_k}$ full-feature samples collected up to time~$t_k$.
+In Section \ref{sec:theory}, we assumed that the decision maker can in principle act after each step (i.e., $\mathcal{T}_D = \mathcal{T}$).
+In practice, however, it is rarely optimal or realistic to retrain this frequently; instead, the choice of decision epochs effectively coarsens the time scale and introduces a trade-off between responsiveness and cost.
+Decision epochs are algorithmic design choices, determined by how frequently the organization elects to revisit the deployment question.
+As we now design practical algorithms, we re-introduce this distinction (i.e., $\mathcal{T}_D \subseteq \mathcal{T}$), shown in Figure \ref{fig:timesteps-vs-epochs}.
+We index decision epochs by $k \in [|\mathcal{T}_D|]$ and write $t_k \in\mathcal{T}_D$ for the actual time step at which epoch $k$ occurs, so that the $k$th evaluation uses the $N_{t_k}$ full-feature samples collected up to time~$t_k$.

+Decision-epoch design creates a cost-responsiveness trade-off: frequent epochs reduce delay but increase retraining and validation costs.
+Section~\ref{ec:sec4-epoch-design} formalizes this trade-off under \(C_{\rm train}(t)=c_{\rm train}N_t^q\) (as per Remark~\ref{rem:costs}).
+Proposition~EC.2 shows that geometric schedules are training-cost efficient: for \(q>0\), their cumulative retraining cost up to the oracle time \(t^*\) is \(\Theta((t^*)^q)\), the same order as training once at \(t^*\), whereas uniform schedules cost \(\Theta((t^*)^{q+1}/\Lambda)\).
+For \(q=0\), geometric schedules use only \(\Theta(\log t^*)\) retraining rounds instead of \(\Theta(t^*/\Lambda)\).
+Proposition~EC.3 shows that the resulting responsiveness loss is small under the power-law learning curve.
+We therefore use geometric schedules in the theoretical and empirical analyses below.